fasiha/curtiz/README.md

 As far as command-line tools go, Curtiz won't win any awards, but I have sought to make it ergonomic to fill in blanks, out of order if you prefer, etc.

+## Automatic reading and cloze generation with Japanese parsers

+If you have MeCab and J.DepP installed, you can leave out the reading, and Curtiz will fill it in for you.
+So for example, if you had the following:

+#### ◊sent ゆきがふりはじめました :: Snow began falling. :: 雪が降り始めました。

+After you either `quiz` or `learn`, you'll see that
+1. the reading has been automatically added to the header, and
+2. the following bullets added under the header:
+  - ◊related?? ゆき :: ? :: 雪
+  - ◊related?? ふる :: ? :: 降る
+  - ◊related?? はじめる :: ? :: 始める
+  - ◊cloze conjugation 降り始めました
+  - ◊cloze particle が

-If you have MeCab and J.DepP installed, you can leave off the reading, i.e., the above sentence's header block could be "◊sent :: Yamada was praised by the ninja. :: 山田はにんじゃにほめられた。" and after either `learn`ing or `quiz`ing, Curtiz will update the reading section before the first `::` separator.
-You could have left off the `◊cloze` lines and MeCab and J.DepP will also automatically populated them by analyzing the sentence for conjugated phrases and particles—I'd recommend checking these because sometimes these automatic tools do make mistakes.
-Don't worry, it won't overwrite any blocks that you've already learned.
+I recommend checking these because these automatic tools can make mistakes.
+Don't worry, it won't overwrite any clozes that you've already learned.

 And if Curtiz does eat your homework, it always saves a backup, with the `.bak` extension.

-> Extra bonus feature: another way to ask Curtiz to parse the sentence is to add a `- ◊pleaseParse` bullet with the rest of the bullets.
+> Extra bonus feature: another way to ask Curtiz to parse the sentence (besides leaving out the reading) is to add a `- ◊pleaseParse` bullet under the heading.

 ## Name
 The name comes from Arakawa Hiromi's legendary manga, *Fullmetal Alchemist*, where Curtis Izumi is the powerful alchemist who took in the Elric brothers and taught them alchemy.
 The artist has said that this is her favorite scene: